Luzivog/DeepDoku/README.md

 The dataset used for training and testing the model is available on [Kaggle](https://www.kaggle.com/datasets/bryanpark/sudoku) and contains 1 million valid sudokus puzzles and their corresponding solutions.

 ## ⚙️ Model and training
 The model is composed of 3 convolution layers, 2 batch normalization layers and a Dense layer.
 The ReLU function is activated at each convolution layer since Sudokus are non-linear puzzles.
 We also activate to SoftMax function at the end to get a probability for each number in each box and we'll simply take the one that has the highest probability.
-After some hyperparameter optimization, the loss came down to 0.358.
+After some hyperparameter tuning, the loss came down to 0.358.

 ## 💡First approach